EliranAm/life_compass_app/README.md

 ## Getting Started

-This project developed with Flutter and using firebase (authentication files need to be add before use).
+This project developed with Flutter and using Firebase (authentication files need to be add before use).

 ## Screenshots